Some general aspects of thin-shell wormholes with cylindrical symmetry: Examples: Einstein--Maxwell spacetimes

 If values of the parameters $k_1$, $k_2$ and $m$ exist such that the expression (\ref{geo}) is positive definite and the expression (\ref{ener}) is negative, then there exist cylindrical thin-shell wormholes of throat radius $a$ which are supported by matter of positive energy density.
 Let us see for which values of the parameters we obtain $\sigma > 0$.
 Eq. (\ref{ener}) can be written in the form \be \lp CD\rp '(a) = 2a^{2m^2+1}G^2(a)\left\{2G(a)\lb G(a)+ aG'(a)\rb+(m^2-1)G^2(a)\right\}. \ee The first term within the curly brackets is always positive if $C'(a)>0$; then a necessary (but not sufficient) condition for $\lp CD\rp '(a)<0$ is that $|m|<1$.
 The values of the parameters $m$, $k_1$ and $k_2$ for which the radial flare-out condition is satisfied are plotted in Fig. \ref{fig1}, and the values for which the energy density is positive are shown in Fig. \ref{fig2}, in both cases for different values of the wormhole throat radius $a$.

 Now let us analyze the energy conditions: non exotic matter satisfies the weak energy condition (WEC) that states $\rho \geq 0$, $\rho+P_\mu\geq 0$ ($\mu=r,\varphi,z$), or at least the null energy condition (NEC) $\rho+P_\mu\geq 0$.
 In our thin-shell construction the energy conditions are satisfied outside the shell.
 On the throat, instead of the energy density $\rho$ we have the surface energy density $\sigma$, and instead of the pressures $P_\mu$ we have the surface pressures $p_{\varphi}$, $p_z$ and $p_r$.
-It is straightforward to see that $\sigma + p_z=0$, and that \be \sigma+p_{\varphi} = \frac{m^2-1}{4\pi a^{m^2+1}|k_1a^m+k_2a^{-m}|}. \ee So we find that $\sigma + p_{\varphi}\geq 0$ requires $|m|\geq 1$, while $\sigma >0$ requires, as noted above, that $|m|<1$.
+It is straightforward to see that \be p_z=\frac{1}{4\pi a^{m^2+1}|k_1a^m+k_2a^{-m}|}\qquad \mathrm{and} \qquad p_{\varphi} = \frac{m^2}{4\pi a^{m^2+1}|k_1a^m+k_2a^{-m}|}. \ee So we find that $p_{z}> 0$ and $p_{\varphi}\geq 0$, for all the values of the parameters.
 On the other hand, $\sigma+p_r=\sigma$ because the radial pressure is non singular on the shell.
-Then it is not possible to satisfy the energy conditions, though the energy density can be positive.
-If the parameters are such that $\sigma >0$, then an observer at rest at the throat, or an observer moving radially from one side of the throat to the other side would find only positive energy matter.\footnote{But an observer in a sufficiently fast circular orbit around the throat would find matter of negative energy, because of the violation of the condition $\sigma + p_{\varphi}\geq 0$ which results from $|m|<1$.}
+Then it is possible to satisfy the energy conditions when the energy density is positive.
+If the parameters are such that $\sigma >0$, then an observer at rest at the throat, or an observer moving from one side of the throat to the other side would find only positive energy matter.